County councils are commonly awarded coats of arms,

 SOUTH YORKSHIRE COUNCIL

 South Yorkshire describes an administrative area covering territory in Yorkshire’s West Riding.
 It is not a county.
-The council was abolished in 1986, it used a modern flag
+The council, which was abolished in 1986, had used a modern flag

 which represented only the council itself and nothing else.
 The flag also features letters, in direct contravention of probably the most widely quoted advice on good flag design, namely, “…Avoid the use of writing of any kind… ”

-ignoring the specific guidance to avoid such arrangements, outlined for civic authorities in the 1970s!
+ignoring specific guidance (page 10) to avoid such arrangements, outlined for civic authorities in the 1970s!
 The council appears not to use a true banner

 The flag seen here